2snufkin/notes/Must read books videos.md

 # Now

-* Learn Ethical Hacking from Scratch By Zaid Sabih
++ Master Microservices with Spring Boot and Spring Cloud

 ## Future
 * Mastering TypeScript By Nathan Rozentals
+* Learn Ethical Hacking from Scratch By Zaid Sabih

 ## Finished courses